 These curriculum patterns are intended to be used in consultation with your faculty advisor or the RN to BSN coordinator.
-For RN to BSN students, the full-time program assumes a student with proper preparatory work and a schedule that allows a full-time load averaging 18 units in the first semester and 15 in the second semester.
+For the stateside RN to BSN students, the full-time program assumes a student with proper preparatory work and a schedule that allows a full-time load averaging 18 units in the first semester and 15 in the second semester.
 Students should see their faculty advisor for information on tailoring the curriculum pattern to meet their needs.
+ABC students are not permitted to alter their curriculum pattern except for extenuating circumstances and with permission from the RN to BSN coordinator and/or department Chair.